Embraer launches longer-range midsized private jets in turnaround push

 ORLANDO, Fla.
-(Reuters) - Embraer SA (EMBR3.SA) is adding two longer-range business jet variants to its mid-sized Legacy line featuring revamped cabins and technology that reduces turbulence to create smoother flights, the Brazilian plane maker said on Sunday.
+Oct 14 (Reuters) - Embraer SA is adding two longer-range business jet variants to its mid-sized Legacy line featuring revamped cabins and technology that reduces turbulence to create smoother flights, the Brazilian plane maker said on Sunday.

 The launch of two Praetor models — named after Ancient Roman officials — coincides with the business jet industry’s flagship show in Orlando from Oct.
 16 to 18 and comes as Embraer pursues a broader strategy to revitalize its loss-making executive jet division.